WordCamp Philippines

 • Don’t open web links from emails.

 You can read the general information regarding the exploits here.
-Full disclosure of the exploits will be presented at the BlackHat convention in Las Vegas next month.
+Full disclosure of the iPhone exploits will be presented at the BlackHat convention in Las Vegas next month.